brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 But even after reading ["The Rust Programming Language"](https://doc.rust-lang.org/book/) and blog posts like [this](https://theta.eu.org/2016/04/16/lyar-lifetimes.html) and [this](https://medium.com/@ericdreichert/how-i-think-about-rust-lifetimes-83a726aaa846), and writing [a feature-poor, far-from-perfect, version of Git](https://github.com/brntsllvn/mgit) in Rust, I _still_ felt uncomfortable working with lifetimes.
 I had memorized when to add `'a` to certain things but did not really _get_ it.

 I recently visted [Kevin Lynagh](https://kevinlynagh.com) ([@lynaghk](https://twitter.com/lynaghk)) in Kraków, Poland, and he suggested probing the lifetimes concept, like a physicist in a laboratory, stripping the idea down its essentials, with tiny, verifiable experiments.
-This approach seems obvious in hindsight, and I'm grateful for Kevin's extremely specific feedback and the nudge to start writing.
+This approach seems obvious in hindsight and yielded excellent results.
+I am grateful for Kevin's extremely specific feedback and the nudge to start writing.

 So, if you are in the same boat as I was - you have tried your darndest to grok lifetimes and are still like "uh, um, I just do this because it makes the borrow checker happy" - you might find this post helpful.